V. Planning and assessment

 - Contribute to CIMIC relevant commander's critical information requirements (CCIRs).

-It should be noted that CPOE is cross-functional, drawing engagement from the most appropriate subject-matter experts (SME) across the whole HQ and external augmentation as required IOT provide a holistic view of all possible PMESII & TE elements in combination with the ASCOPE analysis matrix.
+It should be noted that CUOE is cross-functional, drawing engagement from the most appropriate subject-matter experts (SME) across the whole HQ and external augmentation as required IOT provide a holistic view of all possible PMESII & TE elements in combination with the ASCOPE analysis matrix.
 At this phase, X9 staff members, in addition to X2, should actively engage with other members across the whole HQ and contribute to their processes in activities such as intelligence preparation of the battle space (IPB), targeting, non-lethal effects and other relevant activities.

 Operational/ tactical estimate (Phase 3)